Drop the pen. Put your phone on vibrate (or better yet, power down). Stick an “out to lunch” note on your door or monitor.

 We have perfected the art of the break.
 There are intermissions at the theater.
 Seventh inning stretches, pit stops and halftimes in sports.
 And then there are our favorite respites of all, vacation and spring break, those most blessed and anticipated annual rituals that allow us to exchange the ties and emails for flip-flops and the latest bestseller.

 But many have forgotten the most important breaks – the ones that beckon each and every workday when stomachs growl or focus wanes.

-A 2014 research report on employee benefits found that nine out of every 10 American companies today provide some sort of break area for employees.
-Yet, inexplicably, more than half of employees responding to a Staples Advantage survey said they feel like they can’t leave their work desks for a break – because they either feel overworked or just plain guilty.
+A recent research report on employee benefits found that nine out of every 10 American companies today provide some sort of break area for employees.
+Yet, inexplicably, more than half of employees responding to a Staples Business Advantage survey said they feel like they can’t leave their work desks for a break – because they either feel overworked or just plain guilty.
 And even when they do break, many have a hard time disconnecting from work-related tech like smartphones.